1cb8c1/DystproAPI/Readme.md

 ## Overview

-This project is used as REST API for distproapp.
+This project is used as REST API for dystproapp.
-All API access is over HTTPS and can be accesed from [dystproapi.azurewebsites.net](dystproapi.azurewebsites.net)
+The goal of dystproapp is to provide a system that helps in the manufacturers logictics.

-All data is sent and received as JSON expect one example (because of project specification to use at least one XML endpoint)
+All data is sent and received as JSON expect one example (because of project specification to use at least one XML endpoint).
+API can be accessed through dystproapi.azurewebsites.net.

 <br/><br/>

+## Running dystproapi

+In order to run dystproapi use command `npm start`.
+To run tests use `npm test`.

+<br/><br/>

+## Configuration

+Configuration is in the file Config.js <br/>
+Values of `SECRET`, `PORT` and `SQLAZURECONNSTR_DYSTPROOWNER` are set through environment variables (through azure).<br/>
+`SECRET` (with password creation date) is used for signing tokens.<br/>
+`PORT` specifies port that app will be listening to.<br/>
+`SQLAZURECONNSTR_DYSTPROOWNER` is database connection string.

+<br/><br/>
+<br/><br/>

 ---

+# API

 ## Authentication